bhartl/docker-tutorial/hello-docker/Readme.md

 Note, that in the container, the `app.js` application is located within the `/app` directory in the image.
 Thus, we need to either run `CMD node /app/app.js` to execute the application, or, as in our case, we first `cd` into the `/app` directory using `WORKDIR /app` and execute `CMD node app.js` subsequently.

 ## Run with Docker
-1. Build the Docker-Image (depending on your Docker installation, you might need to execute all `docker` commands as `sudo`)
+1. Build the Docker Image (depending on your Docker installation, you might need to execute all `docker` commands as `sudo`)
 ```bash
 docker build -t hello-docker .
 ```
 With the `-t` option, we specify the `tag` of the image (its name, i.e. `hello-docker`), and we specify where `docker` can find the [`Dockerfile`](./Dockerfile) via `.`, i.e., in the (current) [hello-docker](.) directory.

-2. Check the Docker-Image List
+2. Check the Docker Image List
 ```bash
 > docker image ls
 REPOSITORY     TAG       IMAGE ID       CREATED              SIZE